 “More that anything, but-”

 “And then what?”
 Saleena shot.
 “Loose my job and become an outcast in society?
-I‘ve worked too hard throughout my life to get to where I'm at just to throw it all away on a whim!
-Mother says that they might not even listen to me?
-And why should they after I walked out on them?
-If this is what it means to be in the Order, then I am sorry, but I‘m out.
-I will take no pert in this!”
+I have worked way too hard throughout my life to get to where I'm at just to throw it all away on a whim, Minerva.
+Besides, mother says that they might not even listen to me, even if I do go back.
+And why should they?
+After all, I chose to walk out on them.”
+Saleena got up from her seat, preparing to leave the room.
+She had had enough of the conversation and could not take very much more.
+“I'm sorry, but if this is what it means to be in the Order, then you can count me out.
+I will take no part in this.”

-“Minerva, I told you already I-”
+“Minerva, I told you already that I do not -”

-“And split up the Clan?”
+“You would ask me to split up the Clan?”

 Previous Chapter Next Chapter